SvenVw/fdm/.changeset/evil-peaches-show.md

 "@svenvw/fdm-core": minor
 ---

-Improved parsing of names of Micrsoft accounts at registration
+Improved parsing of names of Microsoft accounts at registration